Maikel Garcia Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks third in MLB.

-- The White Sox have a 4.89 team ERA that ranks 26th across all MLB pitching staffs.
+- The White Sox have the 27th-ranked team ERA across all MLB pitching staffs (4.95).

-- White Sox pitchers combine to allow the fourth-most home runs in baseball (187 total, 1.4 per game).
+- White Sox pitchers combine to give up 190 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- In his last time out on Tuesday against the Baltimore Orioles, the right-hander tossed 5 1/3 innings, allowing one earned run while surrendering six hits.
+- The right-hander last pitched on Wednesday against the Baltimore Orioles, when he went six innings, allowing five earned runs while giving up six hits.

-- In 22 games this season, the 29-year-old has amassed an ERA of 3.97, with 6 strikeouts per nine innings.
-Opponents are hitting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.